shundhammer/yqpkg/Contributing.md

 - Use the Qt and libzypp reference documentation.
 - Install and study carefully the available Qt examples for reference.
-- Read the (extensive!) documentation in the YQPkg header files.
+- Read the (extensive!) documentation in the header files.
 - Use Stack Overflow.
 - Use Google.
 - Make sure you can build a basic Qt program.
 - Make sure you have the compiler and other developer tools set up correctly.
-- Make sure you have the relevant -devel (SUSE) or -dev (Ubuntu/Debian) packages installed.
+- Make sure you have the relevant -devel (SUSE) or -dev (Ubuntu/Debian) packages installed: See the `BuildRequires` lines in package/myrlyn.spec.

 If you did all of the above (and only then!) and still couldn't figure out what's wrong: